 Before determining the proper course of treatment, we thoroughly evaluate your condition and needs.
-Our expert nephrologists (kidney specialists) use the most up-to-date diagnostic options, including imaging tools such as ultrasound, MRI and CT scan, to accurately diagnose and monitor the progression of the disease.
+Our expert nephrologists (kidney specialists) use the most up-to-date diagnostic options, including imaging tools such as ultrasound, MRI and CT scans, to accurately diagnose and monitor the progression of the disease.
 We may also recommend genetic testing to check for mutated genes that cause PKD.

 Comprehensive, Customized Treatment for PKD

-We provide care for individuals over the age of 18.
+We provide care for individuals over age 18.
 We personalize your treatment plan based on your symptoms with a focus on your comfort.
 We also devise a long-term follow-up care plan to hasten your recovery.

 There is no cure for PKD currently, so our services are focused on slowing disease progression, preventing and treating related complications and symptoms as soon as possible.
 Treatment options include:

 - Medical therapies for slowing the growth of cysts in the kidney

 - Medications to relieve pain from cysts, kidney stones and other related complications

 - Blood pressure management with medicine, nutritional counseling, smoking cessation strategies, exercise and weight management help